rcrowther/django-image-lite/README.md

 There are downsides to this approach,
 - It puts the burden on the user to create filenames as intended.
 A solution using foreign keys could upload any image, then automatically make the connection
-- Since the models do not know (much) about the attached images, editing of uploaded images is often pushed back onto management commands
+- Since the models do not know (much) about the attached images, editing of uploaded images is pushed back onto management commands
 - Django admin for the models can not display the upload form (no model field to render).

 But there are upsides,
 - Django admin displays for foreign fields are very limited.
 As default they are select boxes.
 ImageLite's URL system is more pleasant.
 - Without foreign fields, the system is easier to scale.
-If you wish to move image handling out of Django, there are no foreign fields to remove, and the image data is naturally organised
+If you wish to move image handling out of Django, there are no foreign fields to remove, and image data is naturally organised

 ## Overview